 Limitations of the Payback Period Method

 The payback period method has some faults that create limitations on its usage.
 First, it does not consider the total stream of cash flows.
 It ignores those after the end of the recovery period.
-For example, if a potential investment of $10,000 is expect to generate $6,000 in year 1, $4,000 in year 2, and $3,000 in year 3, the payback period method would consider years 1 and 2 since by the end of year 2, all $10,000 of the investment would be recovered.
-The payback period method ignores the cash flow in year 3.
+For example, if a potential investment of $10,000 is expect to generate $6,000 in year 1, $4,000 in year 2, and $3,000 in year 3, the payback period method will consider years 1 and 2 since by the end of year 2, all $10,000 of the investment will be recovered.
+The cash flow in year 3 is ignored.

 Accounting Rate of Return